 After stirring it and mixing it together, we took the first couple of sips.
 Despite being strong and sugary, it was surprisingly quite refreshing.
-Rosemary enjoyed this drink more than Claire, but was careful to keep drinking water in between sips.
+Rosemary enjoyed this drink much more than Claire.
+However, she was careful to keep drinking water in between sips.

 The Germans were not far from the truth.

-This drink is strong and can leave you shaking at the knees.
+Terremoto is strong and can leave you shaking at the knees!

-6. Pisco Sour
+6. Pisco Sour – Chile’s Famous Cocktail

 Pisco Sour is the famous cocktail also known as Chile’s National Spirit.
 Peru also has its own version of Pisco Sour that is also considered the national beverage.
-We wrote more about Peru’s Pisco Sour here.

 Although Chile and Peru dispute the origins of Pisco Sour, the way each country makes it is quite different and worth exploring.

 In Chile, Pisco Sour is made from Chilean Pisco brandy, lemon from Pica, sugar, and ice.
-In the Peruvian Pisco Sour, egg whites, bitter drops and more sugar is usually added.
+In the Peruvian Pisco Sour, egg whites, bitter drops, and more sugar is usually added.

 You will find Pisco Sour served at restaurants and bars across the country.
 We enjoyed the taste of Chilean Pisco Sours and found them smooth and easy to drink.

-Chilean drinks are just as unique and diverse as the food you will find throughout the country.
-Some of the drinks you will see everywhere, while others may need to dig for.
+Chilean drinks are as unique and diverse as the food you’ll find throughout the country.
+Some of the typical Chilean drinks you’ll see everywhere, while others you may need to dig for.

 However, if you are going to try all of these Chilean drinks, you’ll need some food to keep you going.
-Be sure to check out our previous post on the 10 popular Chilean dishes worth trying.
+Be sure to check out our article about the 10 popular Chilean dishes worth trying.

-Don’t forget to sign up for our monthly newsletter here and get your free ebook on The 5 Best Ways to Find Authentic Food While Traveling.
+Sign up for our monthly newsletter and get your free ebook on The 5 Best Ways to Find Authentic Food While Traveling.